-Blaine assists clients in patent preparation and prosecution, as well as aiding in the preparation of invalidity/non-infringement, freedom to operate, and patentability opinions.
-He draws on the technical insights and scientific knowledge he gained as a biomedical engineer to tackle the challenges facing biomedical, life science, and physical science innovators.
+Blaine focuses his practice on patent preparation and prosecution in the U.S. and abroad, as well as preparing invalidity, freedom to operate, and patentability opinions.
+He draws on the technical insights and scientific knowledge gained as a cross-disciplinary engineer and scientist to tackle the challenges facing biomedical, life science, and physical science innovators.

-Blaine has in-depth experience in technology areas such as drug delivery, pharmaceutical formulation, biotherapeutics, tissue engineering, biomaterials, polymers, high-performance alloys, coatings, batteries, nonwoven textiles, materials science, and food science.
+Blaine has in-depth experience in technology areas such as drug formulation, polymers, immunotherapy, alloys, biomolecule-drug conjugates, coatings, tissue engineering, batteries, ink formulation, textiles, agricultural products, and food science.

-Prior to joining Michael Best, Blaine earned his Ph.D. at the Georgia Institute of Technology & Emory University, where his thesis research involved the synthesis of a biocompatible polycation that was then used for protein delivery in tissue engineering applications.
+Prior to joining Michael Best, Blaine earned his Ph.D. at the Georgia Institute of Technology & Emory University, where his thesis research involved novel biomaterial synthesis for use in drug delivery and tissue engineering applications.

-As a postdoctoral fellow at the University of Pennsylvania, Blaine worked on targeted therapeutics, involving the in vivo targeting parameters of nanoparticles for optimized drug delivery and molecular imaging.
+As a postdoctoral fellow at the University of Pennsylvania, Blaine worked in the area of targeted therapeutics and molecular imaging.

 Blaine was also a Center for Technology Transfer fellow at the University of Pennsylvania, where he performed technology assessments, prior art searches, patentability evaluations, and market research for inventions in both the physical and life science areas.